TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 10/Hebrews 10.17.md

 ---

-And their sins and their iniquities will I remember no more.
+"I will remember their sins and their iniquities no more."